MarcoBackman/MarcoBackman/README.md

   - Coded with ***Java*** using Swing and AWT frameworks with the combination of Batch
   - A simple snake game project
   - Interacts with keyboard and mouse listeners
+  - Required to understand the threading process of Java event queue for better optimizations
 - [Blender testing and debugging](https://github.com/TeamRocket3)
   - Worked on C language and python
   - Understood the concept of massive-scale bugfix/debugging process